jujunet37/rDUINOSCope_2024_Big_Update/README.md

-rDUINOScope_2024_Big_Update
+# rDUINOScope_2024_Big_Update

+##  I worked on the 10 April 2020 Khairey's Nouhe rDUINOSCOPE version with Adafruit 3.5" screen.
-A modified version of rDUINOScope that works with Adafruit 3.5" 320X480 TFT SPI mode, Updated to the latest firmware version V_2.3.1.
+## This is a modified version of rDUINOScope by Khairey Nouhe that works with Adafruit 3.5" 320X480 TFT SPI mode, Updated to the latest firmware version V_2.3.1.

-Based on 10 April 2020 Khairey's Nouhe version with Adafruit screen.
+The mprovments I made are here :

-Update Tuesday 16/07/2024 with corrected bug and many new features and catalogs :
+Update Tuesday 16/07/2024 with corrected bugs and many new features and catalogs :

 corrected bugs :